ironicbadger/pms-wiki/docs/installation/manual-install.md

 ### Mounting drives manually

 In order to use these disks our OS needs to mount them. *Mounting* means that we are providing the OS with instructions on how to read or write data to a specific drive.
-The most common way of configuring drives for use with PMS is to create one large partition which spans the entire drive, format it to `ext4` or `xfs` and then mount it.
+The most common way of configuring drives for use with PMS is to create one large partition and format it with a single filesystem which spans the entire drive, often `ext4` or `xfs`, and then mounting it.

 !!! success
     You may now connect your data disks.

 The filesystem wars have raged for decades and there is no right or wrong one to pick.
-However, we recommended either `ext4` or `xfs` to keep things simple.
-XFS allegedly works slightly better with large files (like media files) but there is not much in it.
+However, we recommended either `ext4` or `xfs` to keep things simple. `xfs` allegedly works slightly better with large files (like media files) but there is not much in it.
 Red Hat have a great article on choosing your filesystem [here](https://access.redhat.com/articles/3129891).

 !!! info
+    There are two version of Ubuntu mainline available - the [desktop](https://ubuntu.com/download/desktop) and [server](https://ubuntu.com/download/server) variants.

-    Due to some differences in the way in which Ubuntu server and desktop present drives to us under `/dev/disk/by-id` we recommend using the Ubuntu desktop variant.
+    Due to some quirkiness in how Ubuntu server and desktop present drives under `/dev/disk/by-id` we recommend using the Ubuntu desktop variant.
+You can [disable the desktop services](https://linuxconfig.org/how-to-disable-enable-gui-on-boot-in-ubuntu-20-04-focal-fossa-linux-desktop) if system resources are at a premium.

-Remember with MergerFS you are able to safely mix and match filesystems and drive sizes.
+Remember with MergerFS you are able to safely mix and match filesystems and drive sizes which is part of it's real magic.
+This means you don't have to stress too much about picking exactly the right filesystem up front because you aren't locked in.

 ### Identifying drives